Govt asked to complete development schemes in Tirah

 TIRAH: People from Maidan area in Tirah valley of the Khyber tribal district have asked the government to complete the uplift schemes as soon as possible.

+The man said that the contractors and other officials were not working on uplift schemes of Maidan area as per schedule.
+He acknowledged that several roads had been constructed two years ago but these were now in a poor condition once again.

+Muhammad Amin, a teacher of a private school, said that the contractors started work on government schools three years ago but could not complete that so far.

 He said that the educational and health sectors had been affected in the prolonged militancy and the government was yet to put a focus on these sectors.
-"About 100 government schools were destroyed by militants in the Khyber tribal district.
-While several schools have been reconstructed, many are still incomplete," he said, adding that thousands of tribal children are receiving education in tents in the chilly weather, which is why many children remain out of schools in the Maidan area.
+“About 100 government schools were destroyed by militants in the Khyber tribal district.
+While several schools have been reconstructed, many are still incomplete,” he said.

 TIRAH: People from Maidan area in Tirah valley of the Khyber tribal district have asked the government to complete the uplift schemes as soon as possible.

+The man said that the contractors and other officials were not working on uplift schemes of Maidan area as per schedule.
+He acknowledged that several roads had been constructed two years ago but these were now in a poor condition once again.

+Muhammad Amin, a teacher of a private school, said that the contractors started work on government schools three years ago but could not complete that so far.

 He said that the educational and health sectors had been affected in the prolonged militancy and the government was yet to put a focus on these sectors.
-"About 100 government schools were destroyed by militants in the Khyber tribal district.
-While several schools have been reconstructed, many are still incomplete," he said, adding that thousands of tribal children are receiving education in tents in the chilly weather, which is why many children remain out of schools in the Maidan area.
+“About 100 government schools were destroyed by militants in the Khyber tribal district.
+While several schools have been reconstructed, many are still incomplete,” he said.